 Hamilton-Wenham Public Library's fiction collection includes a wide variety of contemporary works of fiction representing all genres, international works of fiction, classics, and important novels of the past.
-The Library makes every effort to acquire fiction that is representative of the cultural and ethnic community it serves and to satisfy the diversity of interests and recreational needs of its users.
+The Library makes every effort to acquire fiction that is representative of the diverse community it serves and to reflect local reading interests and the specific enrichment needs of the Library's patrons.